 To increase the representation of women at every level of emergency management in order to achieve the industry’s objectives of building resiliency and of effective and equitable planning, response and recovery.

-To provide easily accessible resources and content that supports women as they explore, engage, and grow in careers in emergency management careers.
+To provide easily accessible resources and content that supports women as they explore, engage, and grow in emergency management careers.